mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/190 ActionScript 3 - AIR Mobile AS3 App/AIR_iOS_readme.txt

 	- create a new Provisioning Profile: select App ID & registered devices that will be allowed to install the app.

 	Finally you can complete:
-	- IOS_CERT_FILE: path to your iOS developer 'p12' key (unique, keep outside of project)
+	- IOS_DEV_CERT_FILE: path to your iOS developer 'p12' key (keep safe outside of project)
+	- IOS_DEV_CERT_PASS: developer certificate's password
-	- IOS_CERT_PASS: your password (don't make it public), if you don't set it, remove "-storepass %IOS_CERT_PASS%" from the IOS_SIGNING_OPTIONS, you'll be prompted to type it when packaging.
+	    if you don't set it, remove "-storepass %IOS_DEV_CERT_PASS%" from the IOS_SIGNING_OPTIONS, you'll be prompted to type it when packaging.
 	- IOS_PROVISION: the project's Provisioning Profile file (copy in project)